AI-Coach-PT/ExerSights/README.md

 ### Current Features

-- Real-time text, customizable audio, and customizable visual feedback for over 10+ exercises
+- Real-time text, customizable audio, and customizable visual feedback for 10+ exercises
 - Individual exercise personalization and exercise favoriting/pinning on Catalog
 - Customizable programs to chain several exercises together into a Program
 - Mobile-responsive site and Progressive Web App effective across all devices